 Certiport Mac Launcher: The Certiport Mac Launcher solution requires Mac Admin credentials for the install and delivery of exams.

-Compass only has user-launched rehearsal exams for MOS when using Compass for Windows.
+Compass only has user-launched config (rehearsal) exams for MOS when using Compass for Windows.
 For this solution, launch Compass, navigate to the Manage Exams menu, and locate the Launch Config Exam button next to the MOS exam in the list.

 Both Compass for Windows and Compass for Mac have a self-diagnostics that will launch before the actual exam timer begins.
 These diagnostics will give you an indication if any conflicts are found that could interfere with exam delivery.